Evertras/simple-homemanager/03-checkpoint-explanation.md

 The output of a flake can be a number of things.
 In our particular case, we're defining an output that's being used by `home-manager` to define our user space environment.
-In other cases we can define things like packaes, entire system conigurations of NixOS, or even just a single function or library of functions.
+In other cases we can define things like packages, entire system configurations of NixOS, or even just a single function or library of functions.
 For now, we just care that we're creating a home-manager configuration.
+In the future, specific commands may look for different output fields.

 When you build or use a flake, it will try and reference the `flake.lock` file.
 If it doesn't exist, it will generate the lock file by getting the latest